Skip to main content

 Filter the response using the CLI

-Use the --query .diff flag to return only the list of differences.
+Use the --query .diff flag to return just the list of JSON Patches.

 Use case: API Gateway service

-• Ensure routing rules are consistent across environments
+• Check if routing rules are consistent across environments

 • Confidently promote accurate configurations